 Mike Taylor, NCRGEA Secretary/Treasurer

 Our NCRGEA legislative agenda is created every biennium and reviewed annually by our Board of Directors and our Government Raletions Committee prior to the start of the General Assembly’s long session.
 Long sessions occur in odd-numbered years and short sessions in subsequent even-numbered years.

 Because the lobbying goals of the association trend around similar issues: healthcare, pension sustainability, cost of living adjustments for retirees, among others – our legislative priorities and goals do not often fluctuate in subject, but in subject matter.
 In more recent years, achieving progress toward our legislative goals has become more complex due to the changing political tides and conflicts that make them increasingly more difficult to accomplish.

 NCRGEA Lobbying Efforts

-NCRGEA has a team of four registered, contracted lobbyists, who are always represented at the General Assembly.
-When in session, we attend House and Senate committees, track bill relevant to our agenda, mission, and strategic goals, and meet with legislators and staff to promote NCRGEA’s agenda.
+NCRGEA has a team of four registered, contracted lobbyists who are always represented at the General Assembly.
+When in session, we attend House and Senate committees, track bills relevant to our agenda, mission, and strategic goals, and meet with legislators and staff to promote NCRGEA’s agenda.
 Cultivating relationships with legislators, legislative staff, “sister” groups and government agencies, including the Office of the State Treasurer, are of utmost importance for the lobbying team.

 Our lobbying team is also prepared to speak to support or oppose legislation of positive or negative consequence for NCRGEA members.